xma711/notebook/blockchain/bitcoin/README.md

 This work cannot be solved by any short cut except brute force.
 Whoever that is able to come out with a such a number will be the node that POTENTIALLY to the ONLY verifier that all other nodes recognize for this round.

-In a simple scenario, if a node comes out with this number much faster than others, it will immediateely broadcast this verification to all other nodes.
+In a simple scenario, if a node comes out with this number much faster than others, it will immediately broadcast this verification to all other nodes.
 The finding of the number is every difficult, but the verification is very easy.
-Other nodes will verify if this node really achives this. if yes, they accept the answer and give up this own trial.
+Other nodes will verify if this node really achieves this. if yes, they accept the answer and give up this own trial.
 At this point, all nodes update their local copy of the full history of BTC.

 What do you mean by "update the history of BTC"?
-Actullay the history is maintained by a blockchain.
+Actually the history is maintained by a blockchain.
 In a blockchain, one block consists of its own information, plus a hash value of the previous block, plus a hash value of all the content.

 Once a verification is accepted by a node, it add this block to the blockchain.

 One simplification in the above example is that the node only verifies the transaction from A to B.
-But in reality, serveral unverified transactions are grouped together and verified by a node.
+But in reality, several unverified transactions are grouped together and verified by a node.
 Therefore one block in blockchain is for verification of several transactions (in BTC).
 Of course it doesn't prevent another design to approve one transaction at a time, but it will be extremely inefficient.